ComparativeGenomicsToolkit/taffy/README.md

 Where the -p specifies the prefixes to "pad", that is any block not containing a row matching a prefix in the PAD_FILE will have that row added, using gaps and dummy coordinates to fill in the row.
 Similarly, the -r specifies that any set of two or more rows whose names match a given prefix in the DUP_FILE will be pruned so that only one such row is kept in the block.
+The heuristic used for dropping dupes currently is intentionally very simple: all rows after the first occurrence of a row matching the given sequence prefix are dropped.
 Using these options (and optionally the filter option) allows you to construct a MAF ordered and with exactly the set of rows expected for every block.

 # Referenced-based MAF/TAF and Indexing